-3.1 The 'quiet' flame - $$\phi = 0.83$$
+3.1 The 'quiet' flame - $\phi = 0.83$

-At $\phi = 0.83$ (case 2a), the burner is experimentally characterized by a quiet flame stabilized at the nozzle exit.
+At $\phi = 0.83$ (case 2a), the Preccinsta burner is experimentally characterized by a quiet flame stabilized at the nozzle exit.
 Two different numerical simulations have been performed for this operating point:

 - Case A: Previous LES for this operating point [12-15] have correctly reproduced a quiet flame when injecting a perfectly premixed mixture at the inlet.
-Similar conclusions are reached here. - Case B: In this case, methane and air are injected separately.
-Figure 8a. shows the numerical correlation between temperature and mixture fraction which corresponds to the experimental results of Figure 2a., in the first section downstream of the nozzle exit ( $h = 6 \, mm$ ) for different radial positions.
-Light-grey samples are collected at $r = 13 16 \, mm$ close to the injection of fresh gases into the chamber where the temperature is low and the mixture fraction variance is maximum.
-Even if the experimental extreme values of mixture fraction ( $z{min} \approx 0.03$ and $z{max} \approx 0.07$ ) are not captured by LES, the mixture fraction distribution is correctly reproduced (Figure 8b.).
-The reaction zone is roughly represented by the black symbols (r = 8 - 12 mm) in Fig. 8a.: it is a region of intermittency between fresh and burnt gases.
-The charcoal-grey symbols in Fig. 8a. correspond approximately to the IRZ.
-It is almost an equilibrium state: the temperature reaches the adiabatic value and the equivalence ratio is close to the mean value of the combustor ( $\bar{z} = 0.0463$ ).
+Similar conclusions were reached here. - Case B: In this case, methane and air are injected separately.
+Figure 8 compares the numerical correlation between temperature and mixture fraction to experimental results in the first section downstream of the nozzle exit (h = 6 mm) for different radial positions.
+Light-grey samples are collected at r = 13 - 16 mm close to the injection of fresh gases into the chamber where the temperature is low and the mixture fraction variance is maximum.
+Even if the experimental extreme values of mixture fraction $(z{min} \approx 0.03 \text{ and } z{max} \approx 0.07)$ are not captured by LES, the mixture fraction distribution is correctly reproduced (Fig. 9).
+The reaction zone is roughly represented by the black symbols (r = 8 - 12 mm) in Fig. 8: it is a region of intermittency between fresh and burnt gases.
+The charcoal-grey symbols in Fig. 8 correspond approximately to the IRZ.
+It is almost an equilibrium state: the temperature reaches the adiabatic value and the equivalence ratio is close to the mean value of the combustor ($\bar{z} = 0.0463$).
 Both the reaction zone and the IRZ are correctly reproduced by the simulation.
-Discrepancies between experimental and numerical results are mainly detected in the Outer Recirculation Zone (ORZ) corresponding to $r = 18 - 30 \, mm$ (mid-grey symbols): the temperature is overestimated most likely because heat losses at the chamber walls and radiation effects are not taken into account.
+Discrepancies between experimental and numerical results are mainly detected in the Outer Recirculation Zone (ORZ) corresponding to $r = 18 - 30 \ mm$ (mid-grey symbols): the temperature is overestimated most likely because heat losses at the chamber walls and radiation effects are not taken into account.
 Nevertheless, the flame structure is well characterized and the mixing between fresh air and methane is correctly described.
-Figure 9a. compares the scatterplots of computed temperature versus mixture fraction with the experimental results at three sections further in the combustion chamber (h = 15, 30 and 80 mm).
+Figure 10a. compares the scatterplots of computed temperature versus mixture fraction with the experimental results at three sections further in the combustion chamber (h = 10, 30 and $80 \ mm$).
 As the distance from the swirler exit increases, the mixture fraction variations are reduced and the local gas state approaches equilibrium.
-Note that LES has some difficulties capturing the presence of fresh gases at $h = 15 \, mm$ and predicts a slightly shorter flame.
-Nevertheless, the experimental mixture fraction distribution is correctly reproduced by the computations (Fig. 9b.).
+Note that LES has some difficulties capturing the presence of fresh gases at $h = 15 \ mm$ and predicts a slightly shorter flame.
+Nevertheless, the experimental mixture fraction (Fig. 10b.).